clarencepohh/tp/docs/UserGuide.md

 ### Switching to Week View: `week`

-The `week` command allows you to switch to the week view from any other view.
+The `week` command allows you to switch to the week view from month view.

 **Usage:**